Nita Bieber: Film career

 In 1946, Bieber appeared in several films for Columbia Pictures, most notably Rhythm and Weep with the Three Stooges.
 In 1947, she appeared in three more films for Columbia and also appeared in a couple of Monogram flicks, most notably as Mame in the Bowery Boys movie News Hounds.
-She was featured in a full-page photo on the cover of the November 28, 1949, issue of Life magazine.
+She was featured on the cover of the 28 November 1949 issue of LIFE.

 The article described her 7-year contract with MGM and Nita's big dance number in the new movie musical Nancy Goes to Rio; but her dance was not included in the final release (it does, however, appear in the home video DVD version).
 Bieber appeared in movies for MGM and Universal until 1955.
 She appeared as the character Sarah Higgins in Summer Stock, starring Judy Garland and Gene Kelly.
 Bieber also worked with stars such as Tony Curtis (The Prince Who Was a Thief), Hedy Lamarr (A Lady Without Passport), and Larry Fine (Rhythm and Weep).
 Her final movie before retiring was Kismet (1955) with Howard Keel and Vic Damone.